 Accepting GMAT scores gives you access to the most advanced assessment, and much more.

 Applicants come from different countries, cultures, academic backgrounds, and levels of work experience.
 Using the GMAT exam provides you with a consistent, objective measure of skills above all these application variables.
-And, with secure, online score reporting, it’s also convenient for you to get the information when you need it and from any location.
+All reports include data from the GMAT exam taken online or in a test center.
+The GMAT Focus Edition Management Reports will be available at a future date.

 Spotting Patterns and Trends

-Whether you choose online or paper reports, you’ll receive the Quarterly Roster, Summary Statistics and Frequency Ranking reports, which provide in-depth information about the candidates who send their scores to you and testing trends.
+The Quarterly Roster, Statistical Summary and Frequency Ranking reports provide in-depth information about the test-takers who send their scores to you and score sending trends.

 Accurately Predicting Success

-For over 40 years, we at GMAC have conducted many studies to analyze students’ GMAT scores, their undergraduate grade point averages, and their average grades for the first year of graduate school.
+For several decades, we have conducted studies to analyze students’ GMAT scores, their undergraduate grade point averages, and their average grades for the mid-point of graduate business school.
 The goal is to validate the GMAT exam’s accuracy in predicting student success in graduate business programs.
-Studies have shown that GMAT scores are typically better than undergraduate GPAs for predicting grades in the first-year of graduate management school.
-However, the best predictor is combining GMAT scores and the undergraduate GPA to predict success.
+Studies have shown that GMAT scores are the best predictor of academic success, especially as students are farther and farther away from their undergraduate (or other graduate) studies.

-To help you with this important assessment, We offer our Validity Study Service (VSS), a complimentary service to all schools that receive the GMAT exam.
+To help you with this important assessment, we offer our Validity Study Service (VSS), a complimentary service to all schools that receive the GMAT exam.
 This service helps you pinpoint the relationship between GMAT scores and performance in your school’s program by analyzing your admission criteria.
-We can tell you in an objective way how valid the GMAT exam is for your program.
+We can tell you in an objective way how valid the GMAT exam is for predicting future success in your program.